sajidahmed12/MSM-Encrypted-Messenger/README.md

-Certainly!
-Below is a template for a GitHub README.md file for the MSM-Encrypted-Messenger project built upon Java Swing and Java Multithreading:

----

 # MSM Encrypted Messenger

 MSM Encrypted Messenger is a secure and privacy-focused messaging application built using Java Swing and Java Multithreading, ensuring end-to-end encryption for all communication.